Elering/estfeed-datahub-docs/eng/30-data-distribution.md

 Unlike the old Datahub, the new Datahub does not send messages to integrated parties but requires the integrated system to check whether it has new messages.
 For this purpose, a dedicated update pulling API `/data-distribution/search ` has been created, which works in a standard way:

-- The system of the integrated market participant sends a request defining time period and data object type.
+- The system of the integrated market participant sends a request defining time period (or message ID start and end) and data object type.
 - The Datahub finds previously created data distribution messages addressed to the Market Participant and where the attributes match with the search criteria.
 - The Datahub returns new or changed data objects together with the reason of change.